 This size is by far the most common in the world.
 It historically comes from America which explains the 3 rings (very common in the US for filing).
-You will usually see it in the PADI Adventure log system and the Red and Blue PADI log books.
-But also, any third party manufacturer or dive shop that sells their own 3-ring binder will follow this standard.
+You will usually see this kind of page size in the PADI Adventure log system and the Red and Blue PADI log books.
+But also, any third party manufacturer or dive shop that sells their own 3-ring binder will follow this 3-ring format.

 This is the largest sized log we do and is great if you write with a large hand or are looking for refills for your current standard 3-ring log binder.

 This is our own custom size.
 We created it to fit our own 6-ring compact DiveLogs binder.

 Usually when you buy a log binder, you don't have anything to stop your pages getting damaged.
 So binder manufacturers make their binders big and bulky with lots of room to try and keep the pages fresh.